ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The authentication credential of the joining node from the 'client_cred' parameter includes a public key which:

-   - Is for the elliptic curve Ed25519 and has its Y coordinate equal to -1 or 1 (mod p), with p = (2^255 - 19), see {{Section 4.1 of RFC7748}}; or
+   - Is for the elliptic curve Ed25519 and has its Y coordinate equal to -1 or 1 (mod p), with p = (2<sup>255</sup> - 19), see {{Section 4.1 of RFC7748}}; or

-   - Is for the elliptic curve Ed448 and has its Y coordinate equal to -1 or 1 (mod p), with p =  (2^448 - 2^224 - 1), see {{Section 4.2 of RFC7748}}.
+   - Is for the elliptic curve Ed448 and has its Y coordinate equal to -1 or 1 (mod p), with p =  (2<sup>448</sup> - 2<sup>224</sup> - 1), see {{Section 4.2 of RFC7748}}.

 A 4.00 (Bad Request) error response from the Group Manager to the joining node MUST have Content-Format "application/ace-groupcomm+cbor".
 The response payload is a CBOR map formatted as follows:

-* If the group uses (also) the group mode of Group OSCORE, the CBOR map MUST contain the 'sign_info' parameter, whose CBOR label is defined in {{Section 8 of RFC9594}}.
-This parameter has the same format of 'sign_info_res' defined in {{Section 3.3.1 of RFC9594}} and includes a single element 'sign_info_entry', pertaining to the OSCORE group that the joining node has tried to join with the Join Request.
+* If the group uses (also) the group mode of Group OSCORE, then the CBOR map MUST contain the 'sign_info' parameter, whose CBOR label is defined in {{Section 8 of RFC9594}}.
+This parameter has the same format of 'sign_info_res' defined in {{Section 3.3.1 of RFC9594}} and includes a single element 'sign_info_entry', which pertains to the OSCORE group that the joining node has tried to join with the Join Request.

-* If the group uses (also) the pairwise mode of Group OSCORE, the CBOR map MUST contain the 'ecdh_info' parameter, whose CBOR label is defined in {{ssec-iana-ace-groupcomm-parameters-registry}}.
-This parameter has the same format of 'ecdh_info_res' defined in {{ecdh-info}} and includes a single element 'ecdh_info_entry', pertaining to the OSCORE group that the joining node has tried to join with the Join Request.
+* If the group uses (also) the pairwise mode of Group OSCORE, then the CBOR map MUST contain the 'ecdh_info' parameter, whose CBOR label is defined in {{ssec-iana-ace-groupcomm-parameters-registry}}.
+This parameter has the same format of 'ecdh_info_res' defined in {{ecdh-info}} and includes a single element 'ecdh_info_entry', which pertains to the OSCORE group that the joining node has tried to join with the Join Request.

 * If the group is a pairwise-only group, the CBOR map MUST contain the 'kdc_dh_creds' parameter, whose CBOR label is defined in {{ssec-iana-ace-groupcomm-parameters-registry}}.
-This parameter has the same format of 'kdc_dh_creds_res' defined in {{gm-dh-info}} and includes a single element 'kdc_dh_creds_entry', pertaining to the OSCORE group that the joining node has tried to join with the Join Request.
+This parameter has the same format of 'kdc_dh_creds_res' defined in {{gm-dh-info}} and includes a single element 'kdc_dh_creds_entry', which pertains to the OSCORE group that the joining node has tried to join with the Join Request.

 * The CBOR map MAY include the 'kdcchallenge' parameter, whose CBOR label is defined in {{Section 8 of RFC9594}}.
-If present, this parameter is a CBOR byte string, which encodes a newly generated 'kdcchallenge' value that the Client can use when preparing a Join Request (see {{ssec-join-req-sending}}).
-In such a case the Group Manager MUST store the newly generated value as the 'kdcchallenge' value associated with the joining node, replacing the currently stored value (if any).
+If present, this parameter is a CBOR byte string, which encodes a newly generated 'kdcchallenge' value that the Client can use when preparing a new Join Request (see {{ssec-join-req-sending}}).
+In such a case the Group Manager MUST store the newly generated value as the 'kdcchallenge' value associated with the joining node, thus replacing the currently stored value (if any).

 ### Follow-up to a 4.00 (Bad Request) Error Response